chainguard-dev/apko/README.md

 You need root, or at least fakeroot + fakechroot to build images with apko, due to apk-tools' use of chroot(2).

+Some example configurations are available in the examples directory.

 ## Features

 ### Sub-second image build times